davidgfnet/superfw-docs/content/docs/usermanual/troubleshooting.md

 the correct game, version and enough details, also feel free to report games that work, either perfectly or with caveats, it really helps!).

+#### My game doesn't work

+If you are playing a non-official game, you might be using bad patches.
+Go ahead and generate good patches (see [patch generation]({{< ref "/docs/usermanual/patches.md#patch-generation" >}})).

+If you are playing some officially released game, try disabling certain SuperFW features:

+ - Disable RTC support (if enabled)
+ - Disable the IGM (In-game menu)
+ - Do not use _Direct Saving_, use SRAM based saves instead.

+Try all of the above (sometimes it's more than one feature that doesn't work).
+Check the above mentioned compatibility website, see if someone has reported it and has documented any workaround.

 #### Boot issues (white/black screen)

 Supercard has slow memory and requires certain patches to work with this